ajlee2006/yourmotheris-data/README.md

 ## Accessing data
 [current.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/current.txt) gives JSON data of the latest word. [past.txt](https://raw.githubusercontent.com/ajlee2006/yourmotheris-data/main/past.txt) gives a list of all past words in ascending order.

-Alternatively, you can listen for tweets from [@yourmotherisbot](https://twitter.com/yourmotherisbot).
+You can also listen for tweets from [@yourmotherisbot](https://twitter.com/yourmotherisbot).
 For example, you could wait for it to tweet, then access current.txt for the JSON data.

 ## Format
 ```